 This was the beginning of Ira Schnapp’s long association with the company now known as DC Comics.
 He went on to do lots more work for National Comics, including variations on the Superman logo, above.
 He did other logos for them in the 1940s, more and more as the decade went on.
 My guesses about which logos from that decade Ira did are in articles beginning HERE.
 He also began lettering comic book stories and newspaper strips for the company.
 Ira told a young fan—now comics historian—Michael Uslan, that the SUPERMAN logo was the first one he worked on for the company, and that he didn’t do their earlier logos like ACTION COMICS and DETECTIVE COMICS.
 My guesses about who might have designed the early DC logos are in THIS article.

 I’m still searching for the earliest Ira Schnapp story lettering that I can identify.
-I think the 1944 Superman Sunday newspaper strip, above, is lettered by Ira, but it’s hard to be sure.
-No credits for lettering were given or recorded at the time, so that makes it difficult, and there were others working in a similar style.
+The 1944 Superman Sunday newspaper strip, above, is lettered by Ira, and I’ve posted a series about Ira’s newspaper strip lettering beginning HERE.
+With further research, I think Ira began lettering the Superman newspaper strip in late 1943, and was beginning to letter comic book stories around the same time.
+Many articles about that are also on my blog under the COMICS CREATION header.
 Marty Schnapp remembers his father often working on the lettering at home, and he thinks Ira was lettering comics beginning in the early 1940s.

 One more document found by Alex Jay has some interesting information about Ira, his World War Two draft card from 1942, above.
 Ira was likely too old to be called into service, though he gives his birth date as Oct.
 10, 1895 rather than a year earlier, as we believe it to be, but that still put him at 46 years old.
 His place of birth is Sassow, with an interesting way of writing the double S. All the writing on this card except his signature is printing rather than script, perhaps reflecting the work he did every day.
 After “Name and Address of Person Who Will Always Know Your Address,” Ira has given his brother-in-law George Iger.